King 810

-King 810 (pronounced King eight one oh; formerly known as, and often shortened to, simply King) is an American heavy metal band from Flint, Michigan, formed in 2007.
-The band currently consists of David Gunn and Eugene Gill, with touring musicians Johnpaul Vega and Hector Dominguez.
+King 810 (pronounced King eight one oh; formerly known as and often shortened to simply King) is an American nu metal band from Flint, Michigan, formed in 2007.
+The band currently consists of David Gunn, Eugene Gill, Johnpaul Vega and Bryce Ballinger.
 The band's first release was their independent EP titled Midwest Monsters in 2012, which earned them a signing with Roadrunner Records; they released their second EP titled Proem in 2014, and their debut studio album Memoirs of a Murderer that same year.

 History

 Formation and Midwest Monsters (2007–2012)

 The band officially formed in December 2007 in their hometown of Flint, Michigan; however, the four members of the group had been performing together before then and had already gained a following.
 The lineup consisted of frontman and vocalist David Gunn, bassist Eugene Gill, drummer Andrew Workman and guitarist Andrew Beal.
 David Gunn revealed in a Metal Hammer documentary that he started writing lyrics for the band when he was arrested and eventually applied those lyrics to the band, which had already developed a sound he recognized, so he adapted said lyrics to that style.

 In 2008, it was reported that the band had signed with Equal Vision Records, that Chiodos guitarist Jason Hale was a member of the band, making the band his side project, and that they intended to release a full-length studio album in 2009.
 They toured together across America in December 2008.
 The band released demos on their Myspace, and it was reported that they had recorded an album with Mark Michalik at Detroit's 37 Studios.
 However, in August 2009, the band abruptly left the label without a stated reason, and with no album released.
 It is presumed that Jason Hale left the band around that time, since he is not mentioned in any of their later activities.
 The number '810', which is the area code for Flint, was used in the band name after they left Equal Vision.

 In June 2012, Gunn was assaulted when he refused to hand over a bag during a robbery.
 He was shot and stabbed, but survived the attack and went on to write for the band's debut and independent EP, Midwest Monsters, which was heavily inspired by that particular event and previous experiences.
 The album was composed by Gunn and produced by Josh Wickman, and was only released physically.
 Digital copies would not become available until June 28, 2019.